sagaruppuluri/EP/Module1/2-Collections/Readme.md

         System.out.println(animals); // [Lion, Dog, Cat]
     }
 }

 ```

 ## Set Interface

 Set stores unique elements without duplicates.
 HashSet, LinkedHashSet, and TreeSet provide different ordering guarantees.

+Some of the mainly used methods in Set interface are:

+- `boolean add(E e)`: Adds the specified element to the set if it is not already present.
+- `boolean remove(Object o)`: Removes the specified element from the set if it is present.
+- `boolean contains(Object o)`: Checks if the set contains the specified element.
+- `int size()`: Returns the number of elements in the set.
+- `void clear()`: Removes all elements from the set.
 ​
 ### HashSet (Class)

 HashSet stores elements in hash table with no guaranteed order and constant-time performance for basic operations.
 Duplicates are automatically prevented.
 ​
 ```java

 import java.util.HashSet;

 public class HashSetExample {